chris-creditdesign/nature-hiv-milestones/README.md

 ## To do:

-- Three dots
-- Leading video no date
+- Build header links from data in React component
 - Jerky on old pc?
 - Update layer filter area on window resize
 - Weirdness with counter position or resize
 - Right viroid comes in from the right